FAQs About Online RN to BSN Programs

 Will I Choose My Own Clinical Site and Preceptor?

 In most cases, yes.
-However, check with programs you are interested in for their policies.
+However, check with the programs you are interested in for their policies.
 Online RN to BSN students usually pick a site for their clinical practicum and are responsible for finding their own preceptor.
 In each instance, your arrangement must be approved by the professor or RN to BSN program coordinator overseeing your placement.

 St. Thomas University strongly encourages online RN to BSN students to secure their own site and preceptor.
 Help is also available if needed, with the caveat that limited placement options may require commuting within your geographic area.
 Visit the courses section of the program page to learn more.